sut-ai/notes/notebooks/7_constraint_satisfaction_problems/index.md

 ## k-Consistency <div id='KC'/>

- For each $k$ nodes, any consistent assignment to $k-1$ can be extended to the $k$ th node.
-We must note that checking some k-Consistencies which $k$ is large, will have a high complexity.
-However, in our previous example if we check $k = 2$, we will see that we can detect failure.
+ For each k nodes, any consistent assignment to k-1 can be extended to the k th node.
+We must note that checking some k-Consistencies which k is large, will have a high complexity.
+However, in our previous example if we check k = 2, we will see that we can detect failure.

 ## Strong k-Consistency <div id='SKC'/>

 Includes 1-Consistency, …, k-Consistency.

 We must note that one **can’t** achieve (k-1)-Consistency from k-Consistency.
-That’s due to the fact that in order to have k-Consistency, it’s necessary to have $k-1$ consistent nodes (to expand to $k$) and if there is no $k-1$ consistent nodes, due to vacuous truth (in logic), we will have k-Consistency and obviously it’s possible that we don’t have (k-1)-Consistency.
+That’s due to the fact that in order to have k-Consistency, it’s necessary to have k-1 consistent nodes (to expand to k) and if there is no k-1 consistent nodes, due to vacuous truth (in logic), we will have k-Consistency and obviously it’s possible that we don’t have (k-1)-Consistency.

 However, checking Strong k-Consistency **is not** an easy job(!) and has a high complexity.
 To the extent that Strong n-Consistency is equal to solving the problem without backtracking.
 That’s because we can choose any assignment to a variable and by 2-Consistency get to 2 variables.
 Then by 3-Consistency get to 3 variables and all the way up to $n$ variables which is equivalent to finding the solution.